 - Chocolate Pecan Pretzel Cookies

 Whole Foods Plant Based Chocolate Chip Cookies

-- 1 flax eggs 1 tbsp ground flaxseed with 3 tbsp water
+- 1 flax eggs 1 tablespoon ground flaxseed with 3 tablespoon water

 - Begin by preheating your oven to 350.

 - Prepare the flax egg by combining the ground flaxseed and the water.
 Mix and set aside until eggy texture is formed (about 10 minutes).

 - In a large bowl sift together dry ingredients (except chocolate chips).